 If you haven't already done so, remember to take the Faculty-Staff IT Security Awareness Training.
 It's a requirement.

-The ITS Help Desk provides free computer assistance by phone, online or in person.
+The UT Service Desk provides free computer assistance by phone, online or in person.
 Many schools and colleges have their own IT support staffs.
 Check with your college to find out what local IT help is available to you.